jmquigley/gadgets/README.md

 This will give a webpack module an **entry** point to copy in the gadgets CSS file into this distribution.
 Without this the built in styles for each control will be missing.

+Note that React is NOT packaged with the app.
+The app that uses this library must supply the React library.
+The demo application shows an example of this.

 ## Widgets
 The module contains the following widgets (click on each header to see attribute/event details for each):